namannimmo10/namannimmo.me/_posts/2016-03-30-19-34-25-internal_and_external_linkage_in_c++.md

 #### Usage

 So when and why would one make use of internal linkage?
-For objects, it is probably most often a very bad idea to make use of it, because the memory cost can be very high for large objects given that each translation unit gets its own copy.
+For objects, it is probably most often a very bad idea to make use of it.
+The memory cost can be very high for large objects given that each translation unit gets its own copy.
+But mainly, it can really just cause odd, unexpected behavior.
+Imagine you had a singleton (a class of which you instantiate only a single instance), and would suddenly end up having multiple instances of your "singleton" (one for every translation unit).

 However, one interesting use case could be to hide translation-unit-local helper functions from the global scope.
 Imagine you have a helper function `foo` in your `file1.hpp` which you use in `file1.cpp`, but then you also have a helper function `foo` in your `file2.hpp` which you use in `file2.cpp`.
 The first `foo` does something completely different than the second `foo`, but you cannot think of a better name for them.
 So, you can declare them both `static`.
 Unless you include both `file1.hpp` and `file2.hpp` in some same translation unit, this will hide the respective `foo`s from each other.
 If you don't declare them `static`, they will implicitly have external linkage and the first `foo`'s definition will collide with the second `foo`s definition and cause a linker error due to a violation of the one-definition-rule.

 ## References